-Fortunately, when we are frustrated by the lack of motivation in our teenagers, there is hope.
-With a little bit of effort on our part, we can help turn around our teen’s attitude so that he’s much more willing to do what we’re expecting of him.
+Fortunately, when our teenager’s apparent lack of motivation frustrates us, there is hope.
+With a bit of effort, we can help turn around our teen’s attitude so that he’s much more willing to do what we’re expecting of him.

 Here are 11 Ways to Motivate Your Teenage Son:

 1 – Discuss the Value